CLSherrod/clsherrod.github.io/_posts/2011-12-08-mastering-players.md

 date: 2011-12-08
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/mastering-players/"
+permalink: /mastering-players/
 ---
 I had a great mastermind weekend.
 My main business won an affiliate contest.
 Instead of winning an iPad or brownies (it's happened!
 They were good) We won an entire weekend hanging out with other winners and just masterminding.